Knowing which training plan is best for you is the first step toward becoming a stronger off-road racer.

 Many off-road racers compete throughout the season.
 Feel free to substitute a race for one of your higher intensity workouts.
 This is an acceptable if not encouraged approach.

 Choosing the off-road training plan that’s right for you is critical to achieving success.
-With Coach Chad’s advice, you’re now ready to choose and follow a training plan that’ll prepare you for your season of racing.
+You’re now ready to choose and follow a training plan that’ll prepare you for your season of racing.
 In his words — good luck and train hard!